-This Strategy, called Advancing Eurobodalla, outlines how Eurobodalla can secure the right kind of economic growth and who can play a role in achieving this.
+This draft Strategy, called Advancing Eurobodalla, outlines how Eurobodalla can secure the right kind of economic growth and who can play a role in achieving this.
 It has been developed having regard to the best available evidence in terms of economic indicators, the views and ideas of local stakeholders, and the values that have been regularly expressed by the broader Eurobodalla community.
 Best practice international economic and community development has also been taken into account in the development of the strategy.

-The Strategy includes an Action Plan containing strategies and actions that focus on major initiatives to stimulate economicw growth.
+The draft Strategy is accompanied by a draft Action Plan containing strategies and actions that focus on major initiatives to stimulate economicw growth.
 This strategy delivers a plan to Advance the economy of Eurobodalla Shire over the next 10 years and contribute to the Community's vision, "We will be friendly, responsible, thriving and proud".
 For a complete picture on the shire's biggest industry, tourism, the reader should also consult the Eurobodalla Destination Action Plan.